awsandy/dvsa.github.io/020_prerequisites/k8stools.md

 weight: 28
 ---

-Amazon EKS clusters require - kubectl, the aws-cli or aws-iam-authenticator binary to allow IAM authentication for your Kubernetes cluster.

-#### Install the tools
+## Install the tools required for the workshop

 Clone the workshop repo and use a helper script to setup the workshop tools: